r3oath/hive/README.md

 php artisan hive:assemble X
 ```

-In the example above, replace **X** with the name of your model. `hive:assemble` will create a new model, migration, validator, repo and factory for **Model**.
+In the example above, replace **X** with the name of your model. `hive:assemble` will create a new model, migration, validator, repo, factory and controller for **Model**.
+Off course this can also be generated seperately through artisan:

+- hive:assemble
+- hive:command
+- hive:controller
+- hive:factory
+- hive:handler
+- hive:instance
+- hive:repo
+- hive:validator

 The Hive specific classes will be placed in the `app\Lib` directory, while the rest will be in the standard Laravel locations.

 # Example